 The final type of ranches for sale in Montana includes strictly grassland.
 There might be mountains in the background but these types of properties are just strictly native flat or rolling land that is used for haying or could be left alone and put in CRP(Conservation Reserve Program).
 You get paid to keep land in CRP by the government.
-Although, you are not going to get rich off CRP payments it can provide nice income.
+Although you are not going to get rich off CRP payments it can provide a nice income.

 If you liked this article and are interested in the Montana Elk rut you might like this excellent guide.
 If you are starting the search for a Montana ranch you might like this article on Buying Montana Ranch, 13 Things to Ponder or 8 Critical Elements in Ranch Profitability.